EIzquierdo/SIx_GEE_Toolbox/README.md

 where $ACGDH$ is the accumulation of GDH from LF index and, $MDS0$ is still a counter but it starts on the LF index date.

+## Description

+This toolbox contains the following functions:

+1. Leaf_Index.py    - Computes the Leaf images from 1st January to the day of the year (DOY) 300.
+The images have four bands: Lilac, Arnold Red, Zabeli and Leaf.
+2. Bloom_Index.py   - Computes the Bloom images from 1st January to the day of the year (DOY) 300.
+The images have four bands: Lilac, Arnold Red, Zabeli and Bloom.
+3. six_functions.py - Main file that contains the functions used to calculate spring indices.

 ## Study areas

 At the present, there are two study areas of the new SI-x products available: